Jersey 2004 £1 Commemorative Banknote

 Terry Le Sueur, president of the Finance & Economics Committee expressed his support for the year’s celebrations: ‘The new £1 banknote not only acts as a reminder of the importance of this year but is also a long-term symbol of the special relationship we have with the English Crown.’

-Return to the banknotes page
+banknotes page